-The joint fit confirms the result expected for the average model from several \swift snapshots.
-In the following for the spectro-polarimetric analysis, the spectral model will be frozen to the present one.
-The \ixpe gain correction is at level of 0.95 for the slope in all the three DUs and the offset in the range 70--100 eV.
+The joint fit confirms the expected result for the average model from several \swift snapshots.
+In the following spectropolarimetric analysis, the spectral model is fixed to the present one.
+The \ixpe gain correction is at a level of 0.95 for the slope in all three DUs, with the offset in the range of 70--100 eV.